Phil-Elliott/Cart-Project/README.md

 I have just looked over all of the material and requirements for the React based cart/checkout process.
 I should be able to complete everything within five hours.
 I will however need a few more things from the UI team.
 I have included the list below.
 Please let me know if you have any questions or concerns.

-- Billing and Shipping input section
+- A section for the customers billing and shipping details.
-- Payment method section
+- A payment method section.
-- Return to cart button from checkout section
+- A return to cart button from the checkout section.

 Thanks,
 Phil Elliott